ruiminshen/yolo-tf/README.md

 - Download PASCAL VOC2007 data ([training, validation](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/VOCtrainval_06-Nov-2007.tar) and [test](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/VOCtest_06-Nov-2007.tar)).

-- Extract these tars into one directory (~/Documents/Database), which is defined in "voc/path" of config.ini.
+- Extract these tars into one directory (such as "~/Documents/Database/").

-- Run yolo.py to create VOC label cache (path is defined in "yolo/cache" of config.ini) for the YOLO training program.
+- Run "yolo.py" (the PASCAL VOC data directory should be given) to create VOC label cache (path is defined in "yolo/cache" of config.ini) for the YOLO training program.

-- Run train.py to load the model saved previously (if exists) and start the training process.
+- Run "train.py" to load the model saved previously (if exists) and start the training process.
 A base directory (defined in "yolo/dir" of config.ini) identifies the logdir (for TensorBoard) and the model.
 The model will be saved periodically during the training process, and you can define the maximum evaluate number (-e option in command line) or press Ctrl+C to terminate the training program.

-- Run identify.py to detect objects in an image.
+- Run "identify.py" to detect objects in an image.
 Run "export CUDA_VISIBLE_DEVICES=" to avoid out of GPU memory error during the training process.

 ## Configuration